falcosecurity/falco-website/content/en/blog/contribution-drivers-kmod-ebpf-libraries.md

 ![Contribution of the drivers and the libraries to the CNCF!](/img/falco-contributes-libraries-cncf-featured.png)

-We are excited to announce the contribution from Sysdig Inc. of the kernel module, the eBPF probe, and the libraries to the Cloud Native Computing Foundation.
+We are excited to announce the contribution from Sysdig Inc. of the **kernel module**, the **eBPF** probe, and the **libraries** to the Cloud Native Computing Foundation.
 The source code of these components has been moved into the Falco organization.
 You can already find it in the [falcosecurity/libs](https://github.com/falcosecurity/libs) repository.

 This contribution is an initial - yet fundamental - part of a broader process outlined in a [proposal](https://github.com/falcosecurity/falco/blob/master/proposals/2021019-libraries-donation.md) that the Falco Authors presented and discussed with the Falco community during the past months.